Aquatic-Games/Pie/docs/docs/getting-started/1-window.md

 ### The event loop
 The event loop is a simple loop that essentially asks the window "has anything happened since I last checked?".
 The event loop has 2 main goals:
-* It tells the OS that the window is not just sitting there.
+* It tells the OS that the window is alive and is not just sitting there.
 * It allows you to get events involving the window, such as when the close button is pressed.

-Let's create one!
+Let's create an event loop!

-First, if you created a while loop, remove it, then add the following:
+First, if you created a loop already, remove it, then add the following:

 ```csharp
 bool shouldClose = false;